Central South Island Reel Life April 2018

-Mild conditions and regular rainfalls gave us the best summer river flows we have had in years.
+The 2017-2018 summer fishing season has been a good one: generally, mild conditions and regular rainfall gave us some of the best summer river flows in years.

-With the flows still elevated heading into May, we anticipate that brown trout will have plenty of small streams to access and spawning effort should be well distributed.
+One thing's for sure though is that a wet fishing season beats a drought and with autumn flows still elevated heading into May, we anticipate that salmon and brown trout will have plenty of small streams to access and spawning effort should be well distributed.

 That means their eggs will be spread among many baskets, a good insurance policy for the sustainability of fisheries.

-With the end of the summer season (on Sunday April 30), it’s time to dig out your regulation guide and familiarise yourself again with CSI’s all season fisheries.
+With the end of the summer season finishing up on Monday the 30th of April, it’s time to dig out your regulation guide and familiarise yourself again with the CSI’s all-season fisheries.

 You can also click here to view the online version of the guide.